caffeinalab/gcm/README.md

 	senderId: 'XXXXXXXXXXXX',
 	callback: function(e) {

-		// Here you have the payload
+		// Here you have the payload of the upcoming notification
+		// Handle how you want.

 	},
 	success: function(e) {